plant-humanities/essays/mulberry/README.md

 *"Nor is this tree less beautiful to the eye than the fairest elm, and is very proper for walks and avenues."*[^62]
 <param ve-image
        src="wc:Morus_rubra_93979.png"
-       caption="Drawing of Morus rubra L, the red mulberry from The Silva of North America vol 7 (1898) by C.S.
+       caption="Drawing of *Morus rubra L*, the red mulberry from *The Silva of North America*, vol. 7 (1898), by C.S.
 Sargent.
 Courtesy of Missouri Botanical Garden public domain on Wikimedia.">

 Horticulturists writing about the red mulberry use language that elevates the tree in words that suggest a patriotic pride in the species that is native to North America.
 A popular handbook from 1900 quotes Charles Sprague Sargent, author of the periodic survey of American trees, Silva of North America, who lists the many winning qualities of the red mulberry.[^63] Apart from a wide and dense canopy that provides abundant shade, "its freedom from disease and the attacks of disfiguring insects, its prolificness, its hardiness except in its earliest years, and the rapidity of its growth in good soil, make it a most desirable ornamental tree."[^64] Silva of North America 1892-1902 admires the red mulberry’s "shapely head" and remarks on it being a "venerable tree."[^65]
 <param ve-image
        src="wc:Morus_rubra_93979.png"
-       caption="Drawing of Morus rubra L, the red mulberry from The Silva of North America vol 7 (1898) by C.S.
+       caption="Drawing of *Morus rubra L*, the red mulberry from *The Silva of North America*, vol 7 (1898), by C.S.
 Sargent.
 Courtesy of Missouri Botanical Garden, Wikimedia Commons.">

 At Lewis Ginter Botanical Garden near Richmond, Virginia, a 100-year-old red mulberry is venerated and is a popular feature in its [Children’s Garden](https:www.lewisginter.org/a-giving-tree/).
 It's the only tree visitors are allowed to climb and harvest for berries.
 Websites devoted to native species and plant nurseries in the surrounding areas encourage gardeners to grow red mulberries, both for their fruit and the shade of their generous canopies.
 As summer temperatures continue to rise every year, these shade or cooling trees, in the vernacular of horticulture, become ever more alluring.
 In addition, they are also necessary for humans, birds, and insects as resting spaces, homes, and sources of nutritious berries.
 <param ve-image
        src="gh:plant-humanities/media/mulberry/Lewis Ginter garden.jpg"
-       caption="Children climbing the 100 year old Morus rubra at Lewis Ginter Botanical Gardens, Virginia.
+       caption="Children climbing the 100 year old *Morus rubra* at Lewis Ginter Botanical Gardens, Virginia.
 Credit: Robert Llwellyn.">

 During his travels around North America in the in the eighteenth century, the Swedish naturalist Pehr Kalm described the view of red mulberries on "fields, hills and near houses."[^66] The red mulberry was not only common in these landscapes of home, their timber was used to make homes.
 Red mulberry wood is weather- and insect-resistant and makes for fine cabinets and musical instruments.[^67] Its bark is suitable for "good and rough bast ropes."[^68] And it caters to birds, insects, and domestic animals.
 Species of birds that feed on the tree’s fruit include the yellow-billed cuckoo, kingbird, tree swallow, thrush, and warbler.[^69] In the southern states, the fruit of the red mulberry was good for fattening hogs and feeding poultry.[^70] Hardy and easy to grow, the red mulberry can be coppiced and pruned to make excellent hedges "keeping children in and animals out."[^71]
 <param ve-image